 This section first deals with both kinds of problems, and then discusses other common issues.
 If you are involved in a dispute over a will or administration, the best advice you will get is to try to settle it as promptly as possible, and maybe to have a word with someone with experience like Final Duties or the Probate Registry.
 If that cannot be done, you will almost certainly need to instruct a lawyer who knows their way around court actions and procedures.

 Problems with a will

-Executors are responsible for an estate and getting probate for it before distribution to the beneficiaries are rigorously regulated by law.
-They also frequently face problems which can obstruct progress and can also mean, at the worst, that the rules of intestacy apply.
+Executors are responsible for an estate, its assets and for obtaining a grant of probate before distributing the estate to the beneficiaries named in the Will.
+A lot of aspects to the estate administration are rigorously regulated by law, especially in regards to a persons Will.
+A valid Will must be followed by its executors or they risk being held personally liable.
+Unfortunately executors frequently face problems which can obstruct progress and can also mean, at worst, that the rules of intestacy apply.

 No Will can be found?
 The deceased person may never have made a will, but what if one of the relatives believes that the deceased did make one and it cannot be found?
 If a thorough search of documents and property fails to discover the will, one step is to write to local firms of solicitors and banks who might have been employed to make or keep a will on the deceased’s behalf.
 If all inquiries fail, the rules of intestacy apply.
 Final Duties offer this service to customer who instruct us within our standard fees.